 — Ted McGrath (@ted_mcgrath) January 18, 2018

 Having jitters when speaking in public is actually normal.
-Unfortunately, this can also cause you to talk fast in the hope of speeding up your time on stage.
+Unfortunately, this can also cause you to talk fast in the hope of speeding up your time onstage.
 Remember, there’s no need to rush your talk.
-Your goal is for your audience to understand you, so they can gain value and take action afterwards.
+Your goal is for your audience to understand you, so they can gain value and take action afterward.

 To avoid rushing, train yourself to speak slower than usual.
 Not only will this improve the clarity of your speech, it will also make your audience hang on to your every word.
 When I encounter disruptive audience members, I make significant pauses to bring their attention back to me.
 It also gives me time to gather my thoughts and compose myself.